Identity and Access Management Primer

 Clients

 Within apps, users authenticate at the Identity Server to obtain an access token.
-There are many variations or 'flows' for this process, each with its own security nuances.
+There are multiple variations or 'flows' for this process, each with its own security nuances.
 OAuth flows are initiated when security libraries call Identity Server endpoints using standards-based messages.

 After authentication, the Identity Server issues tokens that control which data can be accessed and which operations can be performed on that data.
 This 'delegation' can be automatic or can involve approval by the end-user.